 All businesses need to have an established tax plan prior to June 30th (the final date in the financial year) in order to make smart decisions that will improve the likelihood of getting a good tax return.
 Below, our small business accountants in Melbourne detail some tax planning strategies that can help your business get a satisfactory tax return.

 Businesses can pay upfront for some of the expenses they will encounter in the next financial year during the current financial year.
 Prepayments will normally be tax deductible during the eligible service period, which is the period of time that the expense being paid for occurs.
-Such expenses can include rent, insurances, utilities, registrations, subscriptions and interest.
-Up to 12 months of following year’s expenses can be deducted in the current financial year.
+Such expenses can include rent, insurance, utilities, registrations, subscriptions, and interest.
+Up to 12 months of the following year’s expenses can be deducted from the current financial year.

-Are you a business proprietor that has been wondering “where can I find business accountants near me who can save my business money on tax?”
-Book an appointment with one of Lotus Smart’s chartered small business accountants in Melbourne today by either calling (03) 9561 9922 or submitting an online enquiry.
+Are you a business proprietor that has been wondering “Where can I find business accountants near me who can save my business money on tax?”
+Book an appointment with one of Lotus Smart’s chartered small business accountants in Melbourne today by either calling (03) 9561 9922 or submitting an online inquiry.